abi-oluwade/engineering-48-jenkins-ci/readme.md

 We added a build trigger so that the CD job can communicate/track the CI job and if successful will begin its job and configurations.

-[TEST TEXT TO TRY TRIGGER WEBHOOK FOR MY AWS INSTANCE NEW ONE!] changess
+[TEST TEXT TO TRY TRIGGER WEBHOOK FOR MY AWS INSTANCE NEW ONE!] changesss